 A base case model was developed representing Western Europe refining and refined products market for 2010.
 The base case Western Europe model and market were defined as that representing the EU25 along with Iceland, Norway and Switzerland.
 Refinery capacities were established at levels representative of 2010.
 In the base case, refinery and merchant MTBE/ETBE capacity was assumed to produce MTBE.
-No ethanol, direct blend or with ETBE, was used.
+No ethanol, direct blend or via ETBE was used.
+Need to delete "via" or reword to make sense